Letters from Lodi

 I go to work each morning excited to spend another day with the Lucas family, learning and growing in a place that truly feels like home.

 Jessie Dart — Assistant Winemaker, d'Art Wines

-I was lucky to be brought into the Lodi wine world as a young adult through family.
-After graduating from Sac State with a degree in Biochemistry, I worked harvests here in Lodi, and New Zealand.
+I was lucky to be brought into the Lodi wine world as a young adult through the family.
+After graduating from Sac State with a degree in Biochemistry, I worked harvests here in Lodi and in New Zealand.
 I joined the d’Art Wines production team in 2012, where we take a very hands-on approach to winemaking.
-It’s very satisfying seeing our beautiful Lodi fruit become drinkable art; and being part of the four thousand year old tradition of winemaking.
+It’s very satisfying seeing our beautiful Lodi fruit become drinkable art and being part of the four-thousand-year-old traditions of winemaking.
 Lodi is the perfect playground for winemakers, as it gives us freedom to experiment, and almost any varietal of grape you could want to work with.

 Marie Taylor — Assistant Winemaker, Jeremy Wine Co.